racker/perigee/README.md

 Remember that monster-sized pull requests are a bear to code-review, so having helpful commit logs are an absolute must to review changes as quickly as possible.

-Finally, (s)he who breaks working is ultimately responsible for fixing working.
+Finally, (s)he who breaks master is ultimately responsible for fixing master.

 ### Source Representation